Using Acupuncture for Neck Pain

 Does Acupuncture Help Neck Pain?

 Absolutely.
 In complementary care circles, we look at the triad of health to be Massage, Chiropractic and Acupuncture.
 All three play such an important role in overall healthcare.
 Massage is wonderful for relaxing the muscles, chiropractic is necessary for moving bones and creating balance in the structure of the spine and acupuncture is imperative for de-stressing the body, bringing inflammation down, opening up the meridians, relaxing tendons and muscles and bringing more oxygen to the site of injury so healing can begin.
-In addition to all that, acupuncture can also balance the entire body thereby impacting one’s sleep, digestion, hormones, brain chemistry, immunity and myriad other things.
+In addition to all that, acupuncture in Berkeley can also balance the entire body thereby impacting one’s sleep, digestion, hormones, brain chemistry, immunity and myriad other things.
 It makes sense to work with an acupuncturist since we can impact ALL aspects of health.

 Where Do You Put Acupuncture Needles for Neck Pain?